HOPS Labour Solutions — reviews, conditions, salary 2026

 Housing and living conditionsWhere you live, how much it costs, what is included

 Housing is arranged by the operator or the farm.
 Usually it is caravans (mobile homes), dormitories or converted farm buildings on the farm or nearby.
-The cost is deducted from your salary — typically £50–70 per week.
-The maximum legal deduction for housing in 2026 is limited by the accommodation offset rules.
+The cost is deducted from your salary — up to £77.70 per week: that is the statutory maximum (accommodation offset), nobody may deduct more, and some farms charge less.

 What is usually included: